dev9com/junit-webdriver/README.md

     public DriverMethodRule rule = new DriverMethodRule(driver);
 ````

-See com.dynacrongroup.webtest.rule.DriverClassRuleIT for an example of usage.
+See com.dev9.webtest.rule.DriverClassRuleIT for an example of usage.

 Roadmap